 Our servers are hosted by Heroku.
 Heroku uses Amazon Web Services (AWS) for their infrastructure, meaning all of our servers and datastores are hosted on AWS infrastructure, managed by Heroku.
-Distribution blobs are hosted by AWS S3.
+Distribution artifacts are hosted by AWS S3.
 AWS is the largest and (in our opinion) most sophisticated hosting company in the world, and they have extensive physical and digital security in place.
 AWS regularly verifies their security through third-party auditors.
 For further information, see Heroku's security policy.

 Our main servers are in Virginia, USA at Amazon's US-East data center.
 We also keep encrypted backups of data in other locations within the USA in case anything happens to the Virginia data center.
-Our distribution service, AWS S3, replicates blobs into an EU region for some customers.
+Our distribution service, AWS S3, replicates artifacts into an EU region for some customers.

 Our infrastructure provides DDoS mitigation techniques including TCP Syn cookies and connection rate limiting in addition to maintaining multiple backbone connections and scaleable internal bandwidth capacity.

 Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 Amazon's data center operations have been accredited under: